Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Results

 \subsection{Phase diagram}

-The systematic determination of the ground-state phase diagram was carried out over a wide range of densities $\rho\in[0.7,2.5]$ and values of the hard-core parameter $C\in[10^{-4},10^{-0.5}]$, expressed more naturally as $\ell_C \equiv -\log C$.
+The systematic determination of the ground-state phase diagram was carried out over a wide range of densities $\rho\in[0.7,2.5]$ and values of the hard-core strength parameter $\ell_C \in [0.5, 4.0]$.
 Figure~3 summarizes the phase behavior of the system under these parameters.
 Several important observations emerge from this diagram.

-To begin with, the overall structure of the phase diagram confirms that the addition of a hard-core repulsion to the GEM-4 ultra-soft interaction strongly enriches the phase behavior, suppressing the otherwise continuous sequence of cluster occupancies characteristic of the pure GEM-4 models~\cite{Likos2007, Neuhaus_2011, Mello_2023}.
+To begin with, the overall structure of the phase diagram confirms that the addition of a hard-core repulsion to the GEM-4 ultra-soft interaction strongly enriches the phase behavior, suppressing the otherwise {contiguous} sequence of cluster occupancies characteristic of the pure GEM-4 models~\cite{Likos2007, Neuhaus_2011, Mello_2023}.
 Indeed, looking at the smallest values of $C$ explored (highest values of $\ell_C$), i.e., for weakest hard-core repulsion, one observes a sequence of cluster phases with occupancy numbers that grows with increasing density.
 This is expected from the known behavior of cluster crystal phases in systems with pure ultra-soft potentials, but with two remarkable differences.
 The first being the presence of more than one phase associated with a given occupation number.
 The second is that, as it will be discussed in detail shortly, the oblique lattice formed by the center of the clusters in some cases is closer to a triangular lattice than in others, depending on the occupancy number.

 Naturally, for higher values of $C$ or lower values of $\ell_C$, the cluster size turns comparable to the lattice spacing between clusters, and clusters crystals phases give space for new single-particle phases, including square, rectangular, oblique, honeycomb and kagome phases.
 This demonstrates how the hard-core term disrupts particle overlap and favors unusual lattice structures in the context of ultra-soft pair potentials.